dennis-tra/v4/src/content/projects/Groundhog/index.md

 show: 'true'
 ---

 Groundhog is a telegram bot to track your habits and save it to Google sheets.
+It sends three reminders each day that you can answer right in telegram.